 younger sisters, Mary and Rosie, and later

-BloomsburyGroup together, both male and female.
+the pillars supporting the philosophy of life that bound the individuals constituting the BloomsburyGroup together, both male and female.
 This freedom